ckeditor/ckeditor5/docs/framework/guides/creating-simple-plugin-timestamp.md

 ```
 ## Creating a plugin

-All features in the CKEditor 5 are introduced by plugins implementing the {@link module:core/plugin~PluginInterface}.
-Your custom timestamp plugin is no exception, so it needs to extend the {@link module:core/plugin~Plugin base `Plugin` class}.
+All features in the CKEditor 5 are introduced by plugins.
+In order to create our custom timestamp plugin, we need to import the {@link module:core/plugin~Plugin base `Plugin` class}.

-Once we have `Plugin` imported, we're ready to create our custom timestamp plugin.
-After we define it, we can add it into the editor's `config.plugins` array.
+You can now create a `Timestamp` class that extends `Plugin`.
+After we define it, we can add it into the editor's {@link module:core/editor/editorconfig~EditorConfig#plugins `config.plugins`} array.

 ```js
 import ClassicEditor from '@ckeditor/ckeditor5-editor-classic/src/classiceditor';